Information security: Cryptography

 Information security uses cryptography to transform usable information into a form that renders it unusable by anyone other than an authorized user; this process is called encryption.
 Information that has been encrypted (rendered unusable) can be transformed back into its original usable form by an authorized user who possesses the cryptographic key, through the process of decryption.
 Cryptography is used in information security to protect information from unauthorized or accidental disclosure while the information is in transit (either electronically or physically) and while information is in storage.

 Cryptography provides information security with other useful applications as well, including improved authentication methods, message digests, digital signatures, non-repudiation, and encrypted network communications.
 Older, less secure applications such as Telnet and File Transfer Protocol (FTP) are slowly being replaced with more secure applications such as Secure Shell (SSH) that use encrypted network communications.
 Wireless communications can be encrypted using protocols such as WPA/WPA2 or the older (and less secure) WEP.
 Wired communications (such as ITU‑T G.hn) are secured using AES for encryption and X.1035 for authentication and key exchange.
 Software applications such as GnuPG or PGP can be used to encrypt data files and email.

 Cryptography can introduce security problems when it is not implemented correctly.
 Cryptographic solutions need to be implemented using industry-accepted solutions that have undergone rigorous peer review by independent experts in cryptography.
 The length and strength of the encryption key is also an important consideration.
 A key that is weak or too short will produce weak encryption.
 The keys used for encryption and decryption must be protected with the same degree of rigor as any other confidential information.
 They must be protected from unauthorized disclosure and destruction, and they must be available when needed.
 Public key infrastructure (PKI) solutions address many of the problems that surround key management.

 Process

-The terms "reasonable and prudent person", "due care", and "due diligence" have been used in the fields of finance, securities, and law for many years.
-In recent years these terms have found their way into the fields of computing and information security.
 U.S. Federal Sentencing Guidelines now make it possible to hold corporate officers liable for failing to exercise due care and due diligence in the management of their information systems.

-In the business world, stockholders, customers, business partners, and governments have the expectation that corporate officers will run the business in accordance with accepted business practices and in compliance with laws and other regulatory requirements.
-This is often described as the "reasonable and prudent person" rule.
-A prudent person takes due care to ensure that everything necessary is done to operate the business by sound business principles and in a legal, ethical manner.
-A prudent person is also diligent (mindful, attentive, ongoing) in their due care of the business.